Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

     - Camel case (scaleSum)
     - Kebab case (scale-sum)
     - Train case (Scale-Sum)
 4. Character length matters.
-Computers are unable to read objects that surpass a certain character length.
+Computers are unable to read names that surpass a certain character length.
 This applies to file paths, file names, and variable names.
 Considerations for each type of limit are reviewed below.

 ## Directory structure